 - Smart headphones

-- Gaming systems, such as the Xbox One or PlayStation 4
+- Gaming systems, such as the Xbox Series X or PlayStation 5

 - Smart projector or home theater, such as the KODAK LUMA 350